| Club Name: | West Ham United |

-West Ham United are one of the biggest clubs in the entirety of the UK, and henceforth the Premier League.
+West Ham United are one of the biggest clubs in the UK and thus the Premier League.

 They possess passionate fans, have had the privilege of watching some of the world’s greatest players and have a rich history deeply ingrained in the football club.

-West Ham United Football Club is named after the area of London where it was founded.
+West Ham United Football Club are named after the area of London where they were founded.

-The club was formed by a group of workers from the Thames Ironworks and Shipbuilding Company, which was based in the West Ham district of east London.
+A group of workers from the Thames Ironworks and Shipbuilding Company, which was based in the West Ham district of east London, founded the club.

-Initially, the team was known as “Thames Ironworks FC,” but when the club turned professional in 1898, it actually changed its name to “West Ham United” to reflect its connection to the area.
+Initially, the team were known as ‘Thames Ironworks FC’.
+But when the club turned professional in 1898, they actually changed the name to ‘West Ham United’ to reflect their connection to the area.

-The club’s badge features two crossed hammers, which is a symbol of the club’s heritage.
+The club’s badge also features two crossed hammers, which is a symbol of the club’s heritage.

 Founded as: Thames Ironworks FC (1895-1898)